andrewbutterfield/utp-calculator/README.md

 The final uploaded version of the UTP2016 paper, before publisher proofing, is at the `UTP2016-final` tag.

+The last code change made is at the `UTP2016-final-code` tag.

 Subsequent commits reflect on-going development up to the tag `RGAlgebra-0.2`

-There is no commit indicated in the repo that matches the calculator example shown in the paper.
-An attempt was made to find such a commit it seems not to exist.

 The general library modules
-that make up the calculator have moved to a new location (Github) under a new name:
+that make up the calculator have moved to a new Github repository under a new name:

 `proglogcalc` : Programmable Logic Calculator.